winterstein/JavaForSmallTeams/style/80_make_dependencies_explicit.md

 This is the only way in which dependencies should be injected.

+If the constructor becomes ungainly with too many dependencies, then consider using the builder pattern -- where a separate builder class collects together the dependencies, then makes the object.
+Guava frequently uses this pattern, for example its CacheBuilder and Cache classes.

 #### Setter Injection

 Setter injection increases the number of possible states an object could be in.
 Many of those states will be invalid.